Cophixalus humicola

 Cophixalus humicola is a species of microhylid frog endemic to the Papua Province in New Guinea.
-It was described by Rainer Günter in 2006.
+It was described by Rainer Günther in 2006.

 Taxonomy and systematics

-Cophixalus humicola was described by Rainer Günter in 2006, on the basis of an adult male specimen collected at an altitude of 670 m on Waira Mountain on Yapen Island.
+Cophixalus humicola was described by Rainer Günther in 2006, on the basis of an adult male specimen collected at an altitude of 670 m on Waira Mountain on Yapen Island.
 The specific name humicola is from the Latin words humus, meaning soil, and colere, meaning to inhabit.
 It refers to the terrestrial lifestyle of the species, as most species in the genus Cophixalus are arboreal.

 The species is most closely related to Cophixalus tridactylus and C. bewaniensis.

 Description

 It is light brown to cream with darkish marks.

 Distribution and habitat

 Cophixalus humicola has been reported from the Waira and Amoman Mountains on Yapen Island, the Foja Mountains in northern New Guinea, and along the Nabire-Mapia road on mainland New Guinea.
 It probably also occurs in areas between its known locations.
 It is found at elevations of 500–1,150 m.

 It is a terrestrial species that lives on the ground in primary and secondary forest, along with montane rainforest.
 It perches on humus and on or between leaf litter.
 It probably can not survive in open habitats.